Summary: Recommendations from Ayurveda for an ideal diet. Helping us maintain balance in our doshas, good health and resistance to disease.

 It is also good to have a strong digestive fire or Agni so we can properly digest any food without the toxic by-products caused by incomplete digestion.
 Ayurveda offers simple practical advice on how we can strengthen our digestive fire.
 A strong digestive fire also ‘burns off’ disease.

 It is probably best to avoid refined sugars if possible (sugar can appear as many different names in food products, e.g. sucrose, dextrose, fructose and even ‘agave nectar’.)
 Research showed substantial quantities of sugar intake can lower immunity for several hours after consumption.
-However, the actual effect of sugar on our immune system may be more complex than originally thought (Scientific American carried an interesting article on this).
+However, the actual effect of sugar on our immune system may be more complex than originally thought (Scientific American carried an informative article on this).
 Ayurveda tells us to avoid high sugar, carbonated drinks – these are even worse when ice cold.
 The carbonated bubbles disturb vata, and the cold puts out the digestive fire.

 Although Ayurveda recommends most vegetables (the exact recommendations depend on our mind-body type) it does not recommend potatoes or other members of the nightshade family (e.g. tomatoes).
 This does not mean we should give them up completely – just be aware of their Rajasic and Ama (toxins) inducing properties.